Average New Pontoon Boat Costs

 How much can I expect to pay in tax, title, registration and fees?

-Each state sales tax, title, and registration fees differ.
+Every state's sales tax, title, and registration fees differ.
 My state has a 6% sales tax, which is pretty standard.
-My final purchase price was $29,300 and the out-the-door price was $31,000 after all the government crap.
+My final purchase price was $29,300.
+The out-the-door price was $31,000 after all the government crap.